The Rosery, Exning, Suffolk: Early residents

-One of the early residents was Captain John Mathew (1811-1882) a retired officer of the Leicestershire Militia.
+One of the early residents was Captain John Mathew (1811–1882), a retired officer of the Leicestershire Militia.
 He is recorded as the occupant in the 1869 Post Office Directory.
-He was born in Tipperary in 1811.
+He was born in County Tipperary in 1811.
 His father was a doctor.
 He was married twice.
-His first wife was Janette Marsack but unfortunately she died in 1864.
-His second wife was Matilda Unwin (1821-1910) who he married in Bristol in 1867.
+His first wife was Janette Marsack who died in 1864.
+His second wife was Matilda Unwin (1821–1910) who he married in Bristol in 1867.
 The couple appear to have moved into the Rosery shortly after their marriage.
 They lived there until 1872 and then left to live in Gloucestershire.
 An advertisement for the sale of their furniture is shown.

 The house was rented for many years until about 1883 when William Gardner became the owner.
 He bought the adjoining property called the Yews and established a horse stud.
-William Gardner (1854-1936) was born in Manchester in 1854.
-In 1878 he married Mary Alice Hayhoe (1858-1955) who was the daughter of Joseph Hayhoe, the horseracing trainer appointed by Baron Meyer de Rothschild to be head of the Palace House Stables in Newmarket.
+William Gardner (1854–1936) was born in Manchester in 1854.
+In 1878 he married Mary Alice Hayhoe (1858–1955) who was the daughter of Joseph Hayhoe, the horseracing trainer appointed by Baron Meyer de Rothschild to be head of the Palace House Stables in Newmarket.
 The couple had four children while they were living at The Rosery.
 In 1901 William advertised the property for sale.
 In the advertisement it was described as a beautifully appointed residence and extensive stud premises suitable for a training establishment.”